IdreesInc/Apple-Watch-Poketch/Notes/dev-journal.md

 # Dev Journal

+## Tuesday October 19th, 2021

+- Added the pedometer app.
+    - Had to think a little bit about how to make this actually work in the real world.
+Decided to show the current amount of steps for the day by default and then go from there as long as the app is open.
+    - If the view is switched, the counter gets reset.
+    - Pressing the "clear" button resets the step count to 0.
+- I was surprised by how responsive the HealthKit integration was.
+Steps update about every 30 seconds which is a lot better than I would've expected on an Apple Watch.
+Obviously it'd have been nice if it updated every step but I'm not going to complain.
+- I'm concerned about what happens to the HealthKit query when the view is refreshed.
+Does it get garbage collected, or is it still querying in the background and trying to update a view that doesn't exist?
+    - Even worse, does that view actually exist in some phantom zone and I am just creating more and more views with each swipe?
+I sure hope not...
+- Poketch complications left:
+    - Clock ✅
+    - Calculator
+    - Memo Pad
+    - Pedometer ✅
+    - Counter ✅
+    - Analog Watch
+    - Marking Map
+    - Coin Toss ✅
+    - Move Tester
+    - Calendar
+    - Dot Artist
+    - Roulette
+    - Kitchen Timer
+    - Color Changer
+    - Stopwatch
+    - Alarm Clock

 ## Monday October 18th, 2021

 - Added the counter app.
     - Not particularly tricky, though I did have to mess around with a few options for buttons before deciding that sticking to drag gestures is probably my best bet.
     - I may revisit this later if I have the time and convert everything to buttons, but for now it's quicker to just stick with gestures and not have to manage state further than the view's "global" state.
 - Also can't decide if I should retain the count when the app is swiped away.
 The original poketch doesn't do that so for now I am taking the easy route and letting it be temporary.
+- Poketch complications left:
+    - Clock ✅
+    - Calculator
+    - Memo Pad
+    - Pedometer
+    - Counter ✅
+    - Analog Watch
+    - Marking Map
+    - Coin Toss ✅
+    - Move Tester
+    - Calendar
+    - Dot Artist
+    - Roulette
+    - Kitchen Timer
+    - Color Changer
+    - Stopwatch
+    - Alarm Clock

 ## Thursday October 14th, 2021